bjq6/Cs3110-a6-OCamlry/README.txt

 To run and Play Ocamlry run:
   cs3110 run controller.ml

-This will open up a new Ocamlry window and you will be able to start playing
+This will open up a new Ocamlry window.
+The terminal will prompt you for a name and if you want to play against an AI.
+After that,you will be able to start playing

 *****************************************************************************
 *************************Game Instructions **********************************